het-codes-ai/PYTHON-LEARNING/README.md

-# 100 days of python
+# 100 days of learning PYTHON from scratch
+# Aspiring tech student